fossabot/wp-social-manager/readme.txt

 * Added: screenshot images.
 * Fixed: code block formatting in the `readme.txt`.
 * Fixed: endpoint address stated in the "Installation" section of `readme.txt`.
+* Fixed: the use of `$this` keyword in the metabox required files path.
 * Changed: the JavaScript function to compile Underscore template.
 * Changed: call Backbone Model `.fetch()` method after the Views are already instantiated.